-- All assignments will have an assigned deadline - To receive full credit the projects must: - $\circ$ $\ \ \,$ Be correct and meet the required specifications when turned in for credit.

-- Follow the rules of structured syntax - Turn in each assignment by uploading the code into the proper assignment folder in NSOnline - Students must do their own work on assigned individual projects and quizzes.
-Any student caught copying another person's work or copying code or test answers from the internet will receive a 0 on that assignment and will be reported to the Dean of Students.
+- · All assignments will have an assigned deadline - To receive full credit the projects must: - Be correct and meet the required specifications when turned in for credit. - · Follow the rules of structured syntax - Tum in each assignment by uploading the code into the proper assignment folder in NSOnline - Note 1: Students must do their own work on assigned projects.
+Any student caught copying any part of another person's work, copying code or test answers from the internet will receive a O on the assignment. - Note 2: Students that post projects, test questions, or any assignment to the internet is breaking copyright law and will receive an F for the course.